ibm-cloud-docs/containers/storage-block-vpc.md

     :   The primary IP of the worker node where you want to attach storage.
 You can find the primary IP of your worker node by running `ibmcloud ks worker ls`.

     `volumeId` and `spec.csi.volumeHandle`
-    :   In the spec CSI volume attributes section, enter the ID of the {{site.data.keyword.blockstorageshort}} volume that you retrieved earlier.
+    :   In the spec CSI volume attributes section, enter the ID of the {{site.data.keyword.block_storage_is_short}} volume that you retrieved earlier.

     `storageClassName`
     :   For the spec storage class name, enter an empty string.